tylucaskelley/ProjectEuler/README.md

 ### Goal

-To solve the same math problems in 5 different languages, simply as an exercise.
+To solve the same math problems in 5 different languages, simply to see how the solutions compare in terms of speed, readability, and other factors.

 ### Languages used